sveltejs/svelte/.changeset/sixty-cats-search.md

 'svelte': patch
 ---

-fix: catch error on @const tag in svelte:boundary
+fix: catch error on @const tag in svelte:boundary in DEV mode